SageShadows/AFM-Line-Profile-Analyzer/README.md

 Batch(...) takes into account individual line profiles but accepts large amounts of files.
 Area_(...) does the same, but the input is 2N line profiles, where N is the number of individual nanosheets, and assumes that the data structure is comprised of pairs of line profiles for orthogonal lines over the same nanosheet.

-Subsequent information on code usage and algorithm can be found in the pptx slidedeck.
+Subsequent information on code usage and algorithm can be found requested pptx slidedeck.